Reduced hours and RATs: How supermarkets plan to keep food flowing

 "Having someone drop over some groceries, baking, soup or treats was the absolute bomb - it's very boring and lonely."

-The woman said the family was all double vaxxed but the adults were not eligible for the booster shot when they got sick.
+The woman said the family members were all double-vaxxed but the adults were not eligible for the booster shot when they got sick.

-"Our symptoms were like a bad cold, with the odd 'added extra' for each person, including nausea, abdominal pains, brain fog, and fatigue."
+"Our symptoms were like a bad cold, with the odd 'added extra' for each person, including nausea, abdominal pains, brain fog and fatigue.

-"But totally manageable at home in the same way as a bad cold or mild flu.
+"But totally manageable at home in the same way as a bad cold or mild flu."

 The Ministry of Health called each family member every day for symptoms and detailed health checks.